SamahTT/SamahTT/README.md

 # Hi there, this is Samah :alien::cat::sparkling_heart:

-#### I'm a senior computer science grad with a passion for creating dynamic and user-friendly web applications.
+#### I'm a computer science grad with a passion for creating dynamic and user-friendly web applications.

 - 🌱 I’m currently diving into ReactJS to enhance my skills.
 - 📫 How to reach me: